urql-graphql/urql-exchange-graphcache/docs/updates.md

 incorporate that answer into the current cache, but for adding and deleting entities it can't really make assumptions.

-That's where updates come into play, this being the third argument to our cacheExchange.
-Analogue to our `resolvers` this gets arguments but instead of the parent argument (first one) we get the result of our mutation.
+That's where updates come into play.
+Analogue to our `resolvers` this gets arguments but instead of the parent argument (first one) we get the result given from the server in response to our mutation.

-Before we dive into the code we need to know about two additional methods the cache provides us with, these methods are used to update parts in the cache.
+Let's look at two additional methods provided by the cache to enable updates.

 The first one is named `updateQuery`, this method given a query and a result updates the cache.